UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

 `simplestats` directory).
 Make sure to `cd` into the directory first, then ...

 Check the status of your repository, to make sure that only our `stats.py` and `test_stats.py` files are tracked.

     $ git status

-Make sure to ignore the `data` directory, so that we're not going to track its contents for our GitHub and Work respositories.
-Remember the `.gitignore` file and to check the status of the repository when done.
+Make sure that there are no more changes to commit and that the files ending in `.pyc` are added to a `.gitignore` file.

 ### Set up the "Server" repository

-Now let's go to GitHub to initiate and empty repository that we can push to:
+Now let's go to GitHub to initiate an empty repository to serve as our base:
 * Go to your page on the GitHub website (https://github.com/username), and click on your "Repositories" tab.
 * Click the green "New" button toward the top right.
-* Enter in our the name of our repository's directory (`simplestats`) and a description if you like, and then click the green "Create repository" button.
+* Enter in our the name of our repository's directory (`simplestats`) and a description if you like, and then click the green "Create repository" button (without modifying any other options).

 On the page that appears after creating the repository, you'll notice that one suggested next step is to "push an existing repository from